 I did the same for the bottom board.
-I tacked the cross pieces with the nail gun.
+The cross pieces were tacked with the nail gun.

-I clamped the four sides together to make sure everything was coming together okay.
+I clamped the four sides of the Christmas tree stand together to make sure everything was coming together okay.
 If you remember from the earlier image, my plank boards don’t go all the way to the edge of the frame.
 That was pure laziness on my part because I didn’t want to have to rip the plank boards.
 It actually worked to my advantage when putting the decorative Christmas tree box together.

 This is where my Christmas tree box is a little different.
 I wanted it to be collapsible and store flat 11 months out of the year.

 I dug in my stash and found four door hinges that matched.
-I removed the pin from each hinge and cleaned them up a little using a sanding sponge.
+The pins were removed from each hinge and cleaned a little using a sanding sponge.
 I want to make sure that the pins slide in and out of the hinges freely.
 You can see in the background that I have one hinge installed with the pin raised slightly making it easier to remove.

 While I had the Christmas tree outside, I took the time to actually hose it off.
 Oh my gosh, what a difference it made in the sheen.
 Not only do the branches look better, they didn’t irritate my skin as much as they usually do.
 So glad I washed the artificial tree!